tutek1/AIFG-MsPacMan-vs-Ghosts-AI/README.md

 In recent years, the [University of Essex](https://www.essex.ac.uk/) ran a series of competitions for software agents that attempt to play Ms. Pac-Man automatically, including the [Ms. Pac-Man versus Ghosts Competition](https://ieeexplore.ieee.org/document/5949599) from 2011-12.
 Simon Lucas wrote an implementation of Ms. Pac-Man for that competition, and it was later modified by Philipp Rohlfshagen and other authors.
 The implementation here is derived from that code, with further changes by Jakub Gemrot and [Adam Dingle](https://ksvi.mff.cuni.cz/~dingle/) from the Faculty of Mathematics and Physics at [Charles University](https://cuni.cz/UKEN-1.html).

-The more recent [Ms. Pac-Man Vs. Ghost Team Competition](http://www.pacmanvghosts.co.uk/) has its own updated implementation of Ms. Pac-Man.
-Perhaps we will merge in changes from that codebase at some point.

 ## Building the game

 This version of Ms. Pac-Man vs. Ghosts works with Java 11 or newer, and possibly older Java versions as well.